 On her second year in college, she applied for the S.T.A.R.T program of the DLSU Office for Admissions and Scholarships.
 As a student assistant, she was assigned at the University Legal Counsel Office until her last term in DLSU.
 This she considered as a life-changing moment.
 As an aspiring lawyer, she was exposed to legal documents and contracts.
 She learned different legalities that were related to her course.
 She also found a second family who took care of her considering her situation.

 “Having this positivity and perspective in life really molds me to become better and braver person.
-Whatever struggles or challenges I faced or will about to face, I am stronger and better.
-I am proud to say that La Salle helped me a lot in molding me into becoming a better person, a Lasallian achiever for God and for country.”
+Whatever struggles or challenges I faced or will face, I am stronger and better.
+I am proud to say that La Salle helped me a lot in molding me into becoming a better person, a Lasallian achiever for God and country.”

 Aubrey graduated cum laude in October 2017 with a degree in Legal Management.
 She worked as a paralegal and HR Assistant Officer at Citinickel Mines and Development Corp. and then worked as the Intellectual Property Officer for DLSU Intellectual Property Office.